Skip to content

 Who can tell you fastest whether the output is correct?
 Who can catch the most classes of problems before they reach production?
 Who can compound those catches into better generation over time?

-That's the new CI/CD.
-Not continuous integration and delivery, but continuous validation and learning.
+That's the new CI/CD: continuous validation and learning.

 The bottleneck was never generation.
 It was always trust.
 Build the validation infrastructure, and the trust follows.